 While it is possible for any type of primary cancer to influence the development of brain mets, some cancers are more likely to cause metastases in the brain than others.
 As many as 25% of patients with lung cancer will develop brain mets(3).
 Other forms of cancer, including melanoma and breast, colon, and kidney cancers all frequently promote the formation of brain metastases.

 “Since intracranial metastases occur with relatively high frequency and come from common tumors such as, lung cancer and breast cancer, it is important that patients seek effective and appropriate treatment as soon as possible,” said Kenneth Shimizu, M.D., Radiation Oncologist at San Diego Gamma Knife Center.
 “Delay and treatment can result in stroke-like symptoms with permanent neurologic damage.”
+Treatment for pain and stress can be done at coolsculpting dallas to make patients feel more comfortable with their symptoms.

 Traditionally, treatment for brain mets has included invasive surgery to remove tumors or whole brain radiation therapy (WBRT).
 However, both of these options come with side effects that are often debilitating and, for some types of brain mets, do not significantly increase life expectancy or quality of life for the patient(3, 4).
 In many cases, despite efforts to best control the spread of cancerous cells in the brain using these types of treatments, tumors often grow back(4).